ravirun/misfit-ravi/README.md

-# Misfit Ravi - January 2029, Week 3 Content Plan
+# Misfit Ravi - January 2029, Week 3, Monday Content Plan

 **Mega Creator (1M+ followers)**

 ---

-## Weekly Content Topic
+## Daily Content Topic

-### How People Change When They Get Power (and Why It's Predictable)
+### The predictable ego inflation of power

 ---

+## Week Theme

+**How People Change When They Get Power (and Why It's Predictable)**

+---

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how people change when they get power (and why it's predictable).
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the predictable ego inflation of power.

 ---